PESTEL Analysis for Strategic Planning: Comprehensive Guide [Updated for 2024]

 The next step is to formulate the findings of the PESTEL analysis as strategic hypotheses or even specific goals.
 We can use the popular Balanced Scorecard strategy map approach for this.

-In BSC Designer, to use the findings of PESTEL analysis on another strategy scorecard click the Export indicator button on the toolbar.
+In BSC Designer, to use the findings of PESTEL analysis on another strategy scorecard click the Export indicator button on the toolbar or simply copy and paste items between the scorecards.

 Use the findings of PESTEL analysis to create new goals on the strategy scorecard